Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/Technical writing course/Editing.md

 - **Enhancement of Readability and Accessibility**: Technical editing involves breaking down complex ideas into digestible chunks, using appropriate headings and subheadings, and incorporating visual elements.
 Enhanced readability makes technical content more user-friendly for a diverse audience.
 - **Logical Organization of Information**: Technical editing involves assessing the document's structure and organization.
 Editing ensures a logical arrangement of information, following a clear and coherent flow.
 A well-organized document facilitates efficient information retrieval and supports the reader's understanding of complex concepts.

-> The coming section talks about the various aspects of editing.
+> The coming section talks more about the various aspects of editing.

 ## Different types of editing